bennyalash/intern-react-firebase-assessment/README.md

 * Use Firebase Authentication (email & password)
 * Use Firestore to store notes
 * Notes should belong to the logged‑in user
+* Use Firebase Hosting to host your App

 #### GitHub